stefan22/grandGruntjs/README.md

 - added a few partials, compass mixes for a more modular look :)
 - added a secondary font and moved google fonts from index page to sass folders.
-- adding all of the files
+- adding all of the files (cause if you clone this folder theb run npm etc... and don't have latest RVN files installed, then you needto update before running grunt)

 <hr />